CruzHacks/cruzhacks-organizer-challenges/backend-challenge.md

 ## Things to Consider

 As software engineers, being able to write and implement code is half the solution to a problem.
-Testing allows us to prove that our code meets expectations, so we can catch errors before shipping code to the public.
+Testing allows us to prove that our code meets expectations, so we can catch errors before shipping to the public.
 Using [Mocha and Firebase's testing suite](https://firebase.google.com/docs/functions/unit-testing), we would like you to perform [unit tests](https://en.wikipedia.org/wiki/Unit_testing) that debug your functions.

 ## Submission